gamtiq/frontend-tools/README.md

 ### Emulator, simulator <a name="emulator"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Responsinator](https://www.responsinator.com/) - helps website makers quickly get an indication of how their responsive site will look on the most popular devices.
 * [Screenfly](http://quirktools.com/screenfly/) - allows you to view your website on a variety of device screens and resolutions.

+### API <a name="api"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [APIs.guru](https://apis.guru/browse-apis/) - Wikipedia for WEB APIs.
+* [ProgrammableWeb API directory](https://www.programmableweb.com/apis/directory) - directory where developers can search for APIs to include in their next software development project.
+* [Public APIs](https://github.com/public-apis/public-apis) - a collective list of free APIs for use in software and web development.
+* [RapidAPI](https://rapidapi.com/) - find and connect to thousands of APIs, track and manage all of your API connections in one place.
+RapidAPI lets you manage all your API integrations from one place and gives you real-time performance metrics.
+* [Swagger](https://swagger.io/) - a powerful yet easy-to-use suite of API developer tools for teams and individuals, enabling development across the entire API lifecycle, from design and documentation, to test and deployment.

 ### Browser extension <a name="browser-extension"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * Chrome